geshan/geshan.github.com/posts/2020-08-24-things-tech-recruiters-look-for-in-your-resume-first-interview-part-02.md

 ---

 Scott was brief and to the point with his answers.
 Not following the “scattergun approach” might be the best takeaway from his replies.
+If want to create great resumes, please do checkout [canva resumes](https://www.canva.com/resumes/).

 ### Olivia Spata (ELMO) appraises technical ability and behavioral aspects